adhoc Flow/1

 Expansive Sound.

 Flow/1 is a compact 3D-printed loudspeaker based on a folded coaxial tapered quarter-wave tube.
-It is a DIY project for makers who want to build a bespoke loudspeaker, not just another small box.
+It is a DIY project for makers who want a bespoke audiophile loudspeaker.
 Flow/1 folds a 4.8L air mass through unequal-length segments of concentric rings inside a compact enclosure.
-Its patented acoustic geometry works with the driver layout and active FIR crossover to produce useful bass extension without booming, precise imaging, and balanced sound from a loudspeaker small enough to fit easily in a real room.
+Its patented acoustic geometry works with the 180-degree swivel tweeter and active FIR crossover to produce useful bass extension without booming, precise imaging, and balanced sound from a loudspeaker small enough to fit easily in a real room.

 Designed Around The Air Flow